 Read about my Liver surgery which took place some 4 months after this one.
 LIVER SURGERY

 Memories of my 18 day stay in hospital from 8 – 26 Nov 2010, are not only reminding me of how important that particular treatment was to be, but also how surreal it felt at the time.
 Some of it is still a blur, particularly the early days where the morphine was in control.
 For many NET Cancer patients, surgery can be a mainstay treatment, even for those with metastatic disease.
 In fact, I now know from my own research that NET Cancer is one of a small number of cancers for which surgical debulking can in many cases confer some survival advantage in a metastatic scenario.
-However, the nature of NET Cancer means that treatment will need to continue for many patients.
+However, the nature of Neuroendocrine Cancer means that treatment and surveillance will need to continue for many patients.

 Prior to being diagnosed with Cancer, my experience with hospitals was very limited and I had always been a tad squeamish when it came to routine injections.
 So having major surgery with a projected 10-14 day stay in hospital was a massive challenge.
 However, I remember being fairly relaxed leading up to this event.
 I suspect I had accepted my situation; and that a combination of pragmatism and trust in my surgical team had conquered any fear.

-You can read about the gory details of the surgery here but I have not spoken too much about the first week in the hospital after surgery – mainly because some of the details remain scant.
+I’ve not spoken too much about the first week in the hospital after surgery – mainly because some of the details remain scant.
 However, there are four stories I remember in some detail and they even make me smile, although I wasn’t laughing at the time!